Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 8. Open your browser and type `http://localhost:8080/alfresco/s/sample/helloworld`.

-    This is a sample webscript generated in every project created using SDK 4.3 and the platform artifact.
+    This is a sample webscript generated in every project created using the SDK and the platform artifact.

     ![sdk-hellofromjava]({% link content-services/images/sdk-hellofromjava.png %})